southside-chillers/southside.chillers.online/southside/content/chapters/careless-gibber.md

 They turn toward the door.
 What’s left of Shinebright gurgles something that sounds like "hey waaaait…" and it seems to give Galadriel an idea.

-"Hey," she says, pulling out her vial of Magic’s plane-shifting potion, "what if we plane-shifted this guy?"
+"Hey," she says, pulling out her vial of [Magick](/characters/magick/)’s plane-shifting potion, "what if we plane-shifted this guy?"

 "You’d have to throw it," says Hanamir.
 "Trust me, you do not want to get close to that thing."